MeteorCommunity/discussions/README.md

 -

-WARNING!
-I will sometimes remove comments and add it to the issue description - Its an attempt to keep the discussions clean whilst having a brief summary of the discussion - You are most welcome to protest if you feel violated :)
+__WARNING!__ I will sometimes remove comments and add it to the issue description - Its an attempt to keep the discussions clean whilst having a brief summary of the discussion

+You are most welcome to protest if you feel violated :)

 -